 Germany has an acute skills shortage in many positions, and not all of these are senior or highly technical roles which require university degrees or postgraduate qualifications.

-The German Federal Agency For Employment publishes what they call the white list each year of skilled trades and professions where there are worker shortages.
-If your profession is on there, then your chances of both finding a job and earning a decent salary are very good.
 This is especially true if you have the right qualifications, several years of relevant work experience and can speak some German (or are able to learn up to B1/B2 standard before you apply for jobs).

 If you have a more generic arts or social sciences degree, and little or no relevant work experience in the field you wish to work in, then your chances of finding a well paid job are going to be significantly lower.